 But if you do need treatment, your doctor will probably give you something to relieve swelling and pain.
 He may recommend you elevate your leg or take over-the-counter aspirin or ibuprofen.
 He might also suggest you apply heat to the affected leg for 15 to 30 minutes two to three times daily.

 Newer blood thinners, like direct thrombin inhibitors and factor Xa inhibitors, are also available.
-But doctors don’t normally recommend them as the first-line treatment for thrombophlebitis.
+But doctors don’t normally recommend them as the main treatment for thrombophlebitis.
 That’s because they cost more and may cause uncontrollable bleeding.
 They include apixaban (Eliquis), dabigatran (Pradaxa), edoxaban (Savaysa), and rivaroxaban (Xarelto).

 Compression stockings .
 The doctor may tell you that you need to wear these thick stockings that go from toes to knee.
 They improve blood flow to your legs and ease swelling.
 You might hear them called support hose.

 Filter.
 You might need it if there’s a high risk of tissue damage or if your clot comes back.
 If you have a clot in a deep vein in your leg and cannot tolerate blood thinners, your doctor might recommend an inferior vena cava (IVC) filter.
 The vena cava is the main vein in your abdomen.
 The IVC filter prevents clots in your legs from breaking loose and traveling to your lungs.
 You’ll need surgery for this treatment.

 Varicose vein stripping.
 This can help with veins that cause pain or recurring thrombophlebitis.
 The doctor makes small cuts to remove a long vein.
 It doesn’t affect circulation -- veins deeper down can handle more blood.

 Pulmonary embolism.
 If the clot breaks loose, it could move to your lungs and block an artery.
 This condition can be life-threatening.